shagabutdinov/sublime-enhanced/readme-donators.md

   donator personally during next 6 month of donation if amount covers travel expenses;

+Please, specify link at your github account so I'll be able to contact you and share plugins.
+If you forgot to do it, than just drop me github message with date, time and amount of donation.
+Please wait 48 hours (I have only two hands) before contact me again in a case if I'll not contact you back.

 Note if you donate anything more or qual than $50 you'll automatically get access to everything above in the list (e.g. if you donate $250, your message